ethersphere/swarm-roadmap/src/content/items/bee-v2.0.md

 - Erasure codes implemented on Swarm
 - /bzz endpoint added: obtains the content type and length of uploads
-- Sepolia blockchain set as default testnet
+- Sepolia blockchain set as the default testnet
 - Neighborhood suggester tool introduced